 Dad was with me now.

 “Then the project step is behind schedule and we find ways to squeeze more work into the remaining days,” he replied.
 “School starts on a certain day and we have to be out and hand over the project before the staff and kids get in the building.”

 That’s it.
 If you have the right tools, the right visibility of the project from end to end, and the right experience, you figure out a way to get the job done without sacrificing quality.

 A Simple Explanation: Better, Faster, Cheaper

 That’s really the long and the short of what we do, and my dad didn’t need to hear about how transport protocols and data work back and forth in enterprise applications.
 What we do is to help companies build better software, faster and cheaper.

-That was the explanation my dad, the general contractor who only recently stopped printing out his email, needed to hear: Better, faster, cheaper.
+That was the explanation my dad, the general contractor, needed to hear: Better, faster, cheaper.

 From an SDLC perspective, achieving that simple goal requires resourcefulness and a willingness to consider new ways of doing business.

 No company has unlimited budgets or people to meet project schedules.
 But you’d be surprised by the new ideas that can help.
 Try popping up your gopher h*** every now and then to listen to an innovator or expert who has tried them.